Ciela-Institute/caustics/README.md

 pip install caustic
 ```

-- If you would like to take gradients through cosmological parameters, see [here](https://github.com/Ciela-Institute/caustic/blob/differentiable_cosmo/phytorch_instructions.md).
-Please note that this part of Caustic is still in beta and largely untested.
+- If you would like to take gradients through cosmological parameters, see [here](https://github.com/Ciela-Institute/caustic/blob/differentiable_cosmo/phytorch_instructions.md) for additional installation instructions.

 ## Contributing